javabada/jmdict2db/README.md

 - This program has been written for the English-only JMdict file.
 It is missing some fields that are only found in the full dictionary file.
 - Order is important to some dictionary elements.
-However the output from this program does not record this, and makes no guarantee that order is preserved
+However the output from this program does not record this, and makes no guarantee that order is preserved.